Ranchero-Software/NetNewsWire/CONTRIBUTING.md

 If you’d like to contribute:

 1. File a ticket describing the bug you want to fix or feature you want to add.
 Or find an existing ticket.
-2. On the Slack group, bring it up on the #work channel for discussion (which may or may not include implementation discussion).
+2. On the Slack group, bring it up on the #work channel for discussion (which may or may not include implementation discussion). **This is very important, because there might be things you need to know before you start work.**
 3. Once approved, then go for it.
 Write the code, then do a pull request.
 We’ll either have comments or we’ll merge it.
 (We might revise it afterward, of course.)

 ## Notes